Misal Pav Recipe

 • 1 to 1½ teaspoon red chili powder (adjust to taste)

-• 2 to 4 tablespoons goda masala /misal masala (refer notes for substitutes)
+• 2 to 4 tablespoons goda masala /misal masala (make your own from post or refer notes for substitutes)

 • 1 tablespoon jaggery (optional, adjust to taste)